 Options Using Bank and Investment Accounts

-Many people have bank and investment accounts that they would like to leave directly to family, friends, Cancer Research Institute or other charitable interests at the end of their lifetime.
+Many people have bank and investment accounts that they would like to leave directly to family, friends, Courtney's test site or other charitable interests at the end of their lifetime.
 This can often be accomplished using a “pay on death” (P.O.D.) provision for a bank account or a CD or a “transfer on death” (T.O.D.) provision for certain other investment accounts.
 Simply ask your bank manager or officer of your financial advisor for the appropriate form.
 You retain full ownership and access to the funds during your lifetime and the person or charity receives only what is left in the account.